MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-developing-complex-dataflows.md

 ## Separate dataflows based on the scheduled refresh required for entities

-If you have a sales transaction table that gets updated in the source system every hour and you have a product-mapping table that gets updated every week, break these two into two dataflows with different data refresh schedules<!--Suggested, to be parallel.-->.
+If you have a sales transaction table that gets updated in the source system every hour and you have a product-mapping table that gets updated every week, break these two into two dataflows with different data refresh schedules.

 ## Avoid scheduling refresh for linked entities in the same workspace

-If you're regularly being locked out of your dataflows that contain linked entities, it might be caused by<!--Suggested.--> a corresponding, dependent dataflow in the same workspace that's locked during dataflow refresh.
+If you're regularly being locked out of your dataflows that contain linked entities, it might be caused by a corresponding, dependent dataflow in the same workspace that's locked during dataflow refresh.
 Such locking provides transactional accuracy and ensures that both dataflows are successfully refreshed, but it can block you from editing.

 If you set up a separate schedule for the linked dataflow, dataflows can be refreshed unnecessarily and block you from editing the dataflow.
 There are two recommendations to avoid this: